 * Timeline is subject to slight changes

 Want more resources for The SpaceNet Challenge?
 Check out the asset library, full of articles and information that can help you compete successfully in this challenge!

 Put your skills to the test and create next-gen geospatial computer vision algorithms using real satellite imagery and data!

-This challenge is NOW LIVE !!!
+This challenge is live!